 Automated Assessment

-Assessments are a way of weeding out some of the unqualified candidates and, this involves the use of various tests.
-Cognition and psychometric test are already automated.
-AI can provide further information with the results.
+Assessments are a way of weeding out some of the unqualified candidates, and this involves the use of various tests.
+Cognitive and psychometric tests are already automated.
+AI can provide further information on the results.
 Instead of displaying only candidate scores, it can produce a report or a breakdown of answers for the recruiter to see.

-It can also send an automatic email to those that didn’t meet the company’s job requirements.
-This way, the recruiter can pay attention to job and skill-related assessments that test the candidate’s competence.
+It can also automatically email candidates who didn’t meet the company’s job requirements.
+This way, the recruiter can pay attention to job—and skill-related assessments that test the candidate’s competence.

 Talent Matching

 Matching the right talent to the employer is one of the challenging aspects of hiring.
 Artificial intelligence has helped to bridge this gap.
-It’s assessments and analytical skills can help match the persona the recruiter is searching for to their talent.
-And with talent shortages being a problem, AI can help uncover the passive talents in the industry.
+Its assessments and analytical skills can help match the persona the recruiter is searching for to the talent.
+With talent shortages a problem, AI can help uncover the passive talent in the industry.

 Help with Predictive Analysis

-Machine learning is the entire essence of artificial intelligence.
-The ability for a machine to learn the meaning of “quality hire” is now possible.
-But the AI will need a lot of data to work with, lots of data on what the companies believe to be a quality hire.
+Machine learning is the essence of artificial intelligence.
+A machine can now learn the meaning of “quality hire.”
+But the AI will need a lot of data to work with, lots of data on what companies believe to be a quality hire.

-The aim is to empower artificial intelligence to hire people based solely on their merits and not on their social class, gender, or ethnicity.
-Like we have struggled with for a long time in the recruitment industry.
+The aim is to empower artificial intelligence to hire people based solely on their merits, not their social class, gender, or ethnicity.
+The recruitment industry has struggled with this for a long time.

 Pros and cons of using AI for recruitment